OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 2. Reading (and searching) the Employee and Contractor roles

-A read of the Employee role is by itself very simple :
+It is a simple process to read the Employee role:

         $ curl --insecure \
-               --header "Content-type: application/json" \
                --header "X-OpenIDM-Username: openidm-admin" \
                --header "X-OpenIDM-Password: openidm-admin" \
                --request GET \